 The installation at the Phi Centre invites visitors to screen the movie before an exclusive peek behind the scenes, provided by a making-of video, production stills, storyboards by illustrator Jocelyn Bonnier and costume sketches by Renata Morales, all staged in the unusual ambiance of this history-making short film.

 Next Floor, 10 years later

-In 2008, the century-old building located at 407 rue Saint-Pierre in Old Montreal was about to be gutted and transformed into the Phi Centre.
+In 2008, the century-old building located at 407 Saint-Pierre Street in Old Montreal was about to be gutted and transformed into the Phi Centre.
 Its founder and director Phoebe Greenberg sought a way to preserve the memory of a place about to vanish: "I had this idea for a movie, Next Floor, that would pay tribute to this magnificent building.
-Since the interior would be demolished to make way for Phi Centre, there was a high degree of freedom at hand to create both a cinematographic and documentary work inspired by this truly singular decor."
+Since the interior would be demolished to make way for the Phi Centre, there was a high degree of freedom at hand to create both a cinematographic and documentary work inspired by this truly singular decor."